altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 akka.persistence.journal.leveldb.dir = "target/journal"
 ```
 With this plugin, each actor system runs its own private LevelDB instance.
-One peculiarity of LevelDB is that the deletion operation does not remove messages from the journal, but adds a “tombstone” for each deleted message instead.
+One peculiarity of LevelDB is that the deletion operation does not remove messages from the journal, but adds a "tombstone" for each deleted message instead.
 In the case of heavy journal usage, especially one including frequent deletes, this may be an issue as users may find themselves dealing with continuously increasing journal sizes.
 To this end, LevelDB offers a special journal compaction function that is exposed via the following configuration:
 ```hocon
 # Number of deleted messages per persistence id that will trigger journal compaction
 akka.persistence.journal.leveldb.compaction-intervals {